-- 6.1.2 in the case of a business consume and amount not exceeding R20 000 (excluding interest and penalties) per submission. - 6.1.3 All other amounts in excess of the stipulated limit above, shall be referred to council for consideration per clause number 5 of this policy. - 6.2 The Accounting Officer will, after thorough review of any request in terms of this Policy, be delegated to write off any qualifying portion of amounts in respect of in duplum rule from the accumulated interest debt for every individual account. - 6.3 The accounting officer shall present a report on all write offs per clause number 6.1 above, to council for information.
+- a.
+The Accounting Officer will, after thorough review of any request in terms of this policy, be delegated to write-off any amounts in respect of prescribed debts in terms of the Prescription Act, No. 68 of 1969. - b.
+The Accounting Officer will, after thorough review of any request in terms of this policy, be delegated to write-off any qualifying portion of amounts in respect of in duplum rule from the accumulated interest debt for every individual account. - c.
+The Accounting Officer shall present a report on all write-offs in terms of clause 6 of this policy, to Council through the Finance Committee for information.